GLOBAL MARKETS-Growth, European worries send shares lower

 levels considered unsustainable.

-But it was a meeting of euro zone finance chiefs on Monday
+But it was a meeting of euro zone finance chiefs later on

-will make much progress on plans for a single euro zone bank
+they will make much progress on plans for a single euro zone

-regulator, or on how the region's new bailout fund can be used
+bank regulator, or on how the region's new bailout fund can be

 The euro was last up 0.1 percent against the dollar